Mahatma Gandhi: Parents

-On 2 October 1869, Putlibai gave birth to her last child, Mohandas, in a dark, windowless ground-floor room of the Gandhi family residence in Porbandar city.
+Childhood

 As a child, Gandhi was described by his sister Raliat as "restless as mercury, either playing or roaming about.
 One of his favourite pastimes was twisting dogs' ears."
 The Indian classics, especially the stories of Shravana and king Harishchandra, had a great impact on Gandhi in his childhood.
-In his autobiography, he states that they left an indelible impression on his mind.
-He writes: "It haunted me and I must have acted Harishchandra to myself times without number."
+In his autobiography, Gandhi states that they left an indelible impression on his mind.
+Gandhi writes: "It haunted me and I must have acted Harishchandra to myself times without number."
 Gandhi's early self-identification with truth and love as supreme values is traceable to these epic characters.

 The family's religious background was eclectic.
-Gandhi's father Karamchand was Hindu and his mother Putlibai was from a Pranami Vaishnava Hindu family.
+Mohandas was born into a Gujarati Hindu Modh Bania family.
+Gandhi's father, Karamchand, was Hindu and his mother Putlibai was from a Pranami Vaishnava Hindu family.
 Gandhi's father was of Modh Baniya caste in the varna of Vaishya.
 His mother came from the medieval Krishna bhakti-based Pranami tradition, whose religious texts include the Bhagavad Gita, the Bhagavata Purana, and a collection of 14 texts with teachings that the tradition believes to include the essence of the Vedas, the Quran and the Bible.
 Gandhi was deeply influenced by his mother, an extremely pious lady who "would not think of taking her meals without her daily prayers... she would take the hardest vows and keep them without flinching.
 To keep two or three consecutive fasts was nothing to her."